 The situation in Sri Lanka is worsening by the week.
 Under a collapsing economy, an estimated 38 per cent of people are facing moderate to severe hunger, according to the World Food Programme.

-The nationwide crisis is impacting the entire population of 22 million people in Sri Lanka.
-However 2.2 million are severely affected:
+The nationwide crisis is impacting the entire population of 22 million people in Sri Lanka, causing severe mental strain.
+Around 2.2 million are profoundly affected:

 - Civil unrest caused by the crisis has caused injuries, hospitalisations, property damage and arrests.

 - Communities have been hit by extensive job losses including farmers and fishing communities which do not have fuel to operate their fishing boats; and farmers.

 - As a developing hunger crisis takes hold, formula and milk for children and nursing mothers is now unavailable.

 - Power cuts and poor public transport, are putting a stop to children’s education.

 How is the Red Cross supporting people in Sri Lanka?

 Along with other societies from across the Movement, the British Red Cross is supporting the Sri Lankan Red Cross (SLRCS) by providing financial support and expertise.

 The SLRCS will use this funding to provide cash grants, school packs, hygiene packs, essential medicines and drinking water to those affected.

 Staff and volunteers will focus on the most vulnerable households of farmers in Northern, North Central, Central, Uva, Sabaragamuwa, Eastern, Southern and Northwestern provinces, low-income fishermen in the coastal districts and irregular income labourers in Western province.